Buyer GuideOperator playbook

 total sync lag = sales lag + inventory state lag + open-PO lag + receiving lag

-If each layer is 15 minutes batched, the worst-case total lag is 60 minutes.
+If each layer is 15 minutes batched, the worst-case total lag can be 60 minutes.
 A buyer drafting a PO at 2pm might be working with 1pm-or-earlier data on every input.
-Real-time sync collapses each lag to seconds.
+Event or webhook-based channels can reduce lag materially; polled channels need their polling interval stated clearly.

 How each platform actually syncs